ksandom/achel/docs/messages/repo/create/repoCreate-repoURL.md

 * The repository that this URL represents should exist BEFORE completing this wizard.
 * The repository should be initialised.
-* For compatibility with the manageAchel automation tools, it should not be HTTP based.
+* For compatibility with the achelctl automation tools, it should not be HTTP based.